-The adjuster 42 is responsible to adjust the frame 14 with respect to the base 12.
-The base 12, in turn, is rigidly fixed to a platform as discussed hereinabove.
+The adjuster 42 is responsible to adjust the frame 14 with a platform as discussed hereinabove.

-Meanwhile, the adjuster 44 is solely responsible to adjust an axis 21 that is both orthogonal to and coplanar with the axis 20 the seat 16 with respect to the frame 14.
+Meanwhile, the adjuster 44 is solely responsible to adjust the seat 16 with respect to the frame 14.
 Moreover, however, each of the adjusters 42, 44 is responsible only to adjust the seat 16 with respect to the base 12 about a single axis, and those two axes are orthogonal to one another.
 Thus, in the embodiment of FIGS. 1-4, and likewise in the embodiment of FIGS. 5-14, actuation by the adjuster 42 to displace the frame 14 with respect to the base 12 will only be effective to alter the displacement of the frame 14, and the seat 16 connected thereto about the axis 19 defined by the flexures 18.
 This axis 19 in the illustrated embodiments is a "horizontal" axis in the orientation of the figures as shown.